Written by Stacey Kelleher. Reviewed by cleaning expert Sean Busch.

-Many people assume you can simply use boiling water to clean a coffee maker, but that’s not enough to take care of internal buildup.
-These machines aren’t designed to reach a boiling point, and boiling water only kills germs after a full minute of continuous exposure.
+While you might assume that boiling water is enough to clean a coffee maker, that’s not enough to take care of internal buildup.
+These machines aren’t designed to reach a boiling point – and boiling water only kills germs after a full minute of continuous exposure.

-Bottom line: the not-quite-boiling water that circulates through your coffee maker’s system each morning simply won’t kill mold and bacteria.
+The bottom line?
+Not-quite-boiling water circulating through your coffee maker’s system just won’t kill mold and bacteria.

-- Mix one part white vinegar with two parts water.
-Filtered water is good for cleaning and brewing coffee because it’s free from chlorine and other chemicals found in most tap water.
+1. Mix 1:2 parts white vinegar to water.
+Filtered water is ideal for cleaning and brewing coffee because it’s free from chlorine and other chemicals found in most tap water (which can cause scaling).

-- Pour this solution into the top of the water reservoir and let it sit for 15-30 minutes.
+2. Pour this solution into the water reservoir and let it sit for 15-30 minutes.

-- Using a clean microfiber towel dipped in the water-vinegar solution, wipe down the heads that spray water onto coffee grounds, the internal filter basket, and any other areas you can reach easily.
+3. Dip a clean microfiber towel in the water-vinegar solution and wipe down the heads that spray water onto coffee grounds, the internal filter basket, and any other areas you can easily reach.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.